openminted/install-tutorial/workflows/post-install-workflows.md

 $ ansible-galaxy install tecris.maven
 $ ansible-playbook -i hosts site.yaml
 ```
-*
+* etc

-### Install docker images for UIMA/GATE/OMTD web services
+### Docker images

 All TDM components in OMTD platform run as Docker containers.
 For components that are based on
-UIMA, GATE, and OMTD web services we have created three separate generic built-in Docker images.
-Each image
+UIMA, GATE, and OMTD web service frameworks we have created three separate generic built-in Docker images, respectively.
-contains an executor that is able to run any component created with one of the three respective frameworks (UIMA/GATE/OMTD web services).
+Each one of these three images contains an OMTD executor that is able to run/call any component created with the respective framework (UIMA/GATE/OMTD web service).
-The images should be available in at least one Docker Registry (public or private) so that it can it can be pulled from the node (VM) that is assigned
-the task to start the respective Docker container.
+All other OMTD TDM components are already dockerized by the providers according to the provided [specs](https://github.com/openminted/omtd-docker-specification).